liyafe1997/ntfs3-mmap-rw/README.md

+ # ntfs3-mmap-rw

+ **WARNING: DO NOT use the filesystem driver in this repositry in your real environment, because it may CORRUPT your data!**

+ The main purpose is make ntfs3 supports mmap rw, it still in "can it be done" stage.

+ But seems it is not a big deal, I have no idea why Paragon doesn't support it.

 # ntfs3

 **ntfs3** is a free (as in free beer **and** free speech) filesystem kernel module for Linux kernel that is developed by Paragon Software.